Empowering Women to Overcome Economic Barriers to Achieve Homeownership

 Women have a higher rate of financing a home purchase with an FHA loan than any other loan product.
 Single mothers may need the additional financial support that down payment assistance programs provide low-income homebuyers to help them attain homeownership.

-While single mothers will benefit from the time-saving financial management tools in FinLocker, the app also offers a seamless way to initiate their mortgage application, saving time for homebuyers, mortgage originators, and operation teams.
+While single mothers will benefit from FinLocker’s time-saving financial management tools, the app also offers a seamless way to initiate a mortgage application, saving time for all homebuyers, mortgage originators, and their operation teams.

 Helping women find a home that meets their needs